 First Dates & New Beginnings

-Me and Kevin met back in January 2015, after being purposefully introduced by a mutual friend.
-3 weeks later I found myself in the lambing shed, helping Kevin lamb his family’s flock of 700+ sheep!
+Kevin and I met back in January 2015, after being purposefully introduced by a mutual friend.
+Three weeks later I found myself in the lambing shed, helping Kevin lamb his family’s flock of 700+ sheep!

 Fast forward through a couple more lambing seasons to winter 2017, and we are having some frank discussions about our future together.
 Kevin was living at home with his parents and I was living on site at my job during this time; we knew we wanted to create a life together, but if that was to happen then something had to give…

-In order to support the family farm and continue the family legacy, I decided to move in with Kevin and his parents in spring 2018.
+In order to support the family farm and continue the family legacy, we decided that I would move in with Kevin and his parents in spring 2018 and that we would give it our all at living the rural life.

 After attending a course on small business start-ups with my sister, we did a lot of head-scratching and late-night conversations about what we could do on the farm to bring in a reliable income, without taking away any sheep grazing ground.
 We eventually came to the conclusion that glamping would be an incredibly fitting diversification venture as the farm offers splendid views across the rolling hills of mid Wales, Shropshire and Herefordshire!